-Entrance Date: Beginning any semester
+Entrance Date: Beginning any semester Age: Minimum of 16 years of age required

-Education: High school diploma or GED®, or approved high school equivalency assessment is required
+Education: High school diploma or GED®, or approved high school equivalency assessment is

 Assessment Results: Applicants must achieve minimum scores in reading, writing, and numerical skills on the placement test.
 Two attempts to achieve the necessary scores are allowed.
 Applicants not achieving the minimum scores will receive remedial instruction through the Learning Support program at GNTC.
 Previous training and/or education may be evaluated to provide advanced placement into the program.